cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

-_Note: But need to know that GPU has very limited amount of memory and it doesn't allow to run multiple serverless functions in parallel for now using free open-source nuclio version on the local platform because scaling to zero feature is absent.
+_Note: But need to know that GPU has very limited amount of memory and it doesn't allow to run multiple serverless functions in parallel for now using free open-source Nuclio version on the local platform because scaling to zero feature is absent.
 Theoretically it is possible to run different functions on different GPUs, but it requires to change source code on corresponding serverless functions to choose a free GPU._